 What is Honeypot and How It Works?

 A honeypot system looks just like a real computer with applications and data on it.
 This tool was made to fool hackers into believing that it is a real computer.
-A good example of it would be a honeypot mimicking an organization’s billing system, trying to make cybercriminals attack it to gain access to users’ credit card numbers.
+A good example would be a honeypot mimicking an organization’s billing system, trying to make cybercriminals attack it to access users’ credit card numbers.
 Once the hackers get access to said system, they can be tracked, and their attacks could be analyzed to make the entire network more secure.

 Honeypots attract cyber criminals because they are purposefully built with security vulnerabilities.
 For example, a honeypot might have ports that respond to a port scan or weak passwords.
 Vulnerable ports might be left open to trick attackers into attempting to hack the honeypot environment rather than the more secure live network.